J.C. Penney tie-up favourable for Sephora business - LVMH

 LVMH relies on Sephora as one of its biggest sales drivers after its fashion and handbag brand Louis Vuitton.

-The beauty retailer has pushed rapidly into the United States in recent years, taking on rivals like Ulta (ULTA.O), in part by building out stores within JCPenney premises under a partnership that started in 2006.
+The beauty retailer has pushed rapidly into the United States in recent years, taking on rivals like Ulta, in part by building out stores within JCPenney premises under a partnership that started in 2006.

 It now has more than 660 shops under the JCPenney umbrella, which still outnumber the 500 standalone stores it has opened across the Americas.
 This year, it has announced 35 openings of non-JCPenney U.S. stores, and is also pushing online sales.

-Sephora also faces growing competition from the likes of Amazon.com Inc (AMZN.O), as the e-commerce giant pushed into cosmetics with its own brands and a collaboration with singer Lady Gaga.
+Sephora also faces growing competition from the likes of Amazon.com Inc , as the e-commerce giant pushed into cosmetics with its own brands and a collaboration with singer Lady Gaga.

 LVMH’s retailing division, which also includes duty-free shopping operator DFS, had posted muted comparable sales growth of 3% in the fourth quarter of last year, partly due to a sluggish U.S. turn at Sephora at a time when make-up sales globally are softening.